GonzalezRvirus/RubenGonzalez.github.io/_pages/about.md

 I am interested in studying viruses and evolution, focusing on the genetic and ecological implications of viral evolution.

-Currently, I am a predoctoral researcher in the Santiago F. Elena [laboratory](https://sfelenalab.csic.es).
+Currently, I am a predoctoral researcher in the [laboratory](https://sfelenalab.csic.es) of Professor Santiago F. Elena.